-[Click through all the images above to see how to tie the Bucktail Deceiver.]
+[Click through all the images below to see how to tie the Bucktail Deceiver.]

 I began fly-fishing in 1947 and have fished many waters around the planet.
 As you might imagine, I have seen and fished a lot of fly patterns — some good, some bad and a few that were outstanding.